 Be Patient and Persistent

 As I saw the price of this sportscoat drop over a period of weeks in the online posting, I waited until the price became irresistibly low.
 By waiting, I took the risk that no one else was considering buying this jacket due to the poor photos.
-At other times, you can uncover exceptional bargains by persistently checking new listings every day on eBay or Poshmark for freshly listed low-cost bargains.
+At other times, you can uncover exceptional second-hand menswear bargains by persistently checking new listings every day on eBay or Poshmark for freshly listed low-cost items.

 I have uncovered a number of exceptional bargains in second-hand men’s clothing by using these ‘pro’ techniques.
 My wardrobe is fairly full, so I budget about $20 per month now for ‘bottom fishing’ for hidden second-hand gems in tailored menswear.
 Try it yourself!
-It’s a great way to add great items to your wardrobe very inexpensively.
+It’s a great way to add exceptional items to your wardrobe very inexpensively.
 It’s also a lot of fun.
 Thrift shop like a pro!